payi_instrument()

 config | Dictionary for global parameter defaults | None |

-Advanced Note on Client Instances:
+Advanced Note on Client Configuration:

 parameter,payi_instrument